cquark7/cquark7/README.md

 Sometimes I do Django and React ⚛️

-Reach out to me: https://cquark7.github.io/
+Reach out to me at hi@deepankar.online